deadlydog/deadlydog.github.io/_posts/2026-03-01-Easily-capture-terminal-output-from-users-you-help-remotely.md

 A downside of this approach is the output is not written to the terminal; it is only written to the file.

-### Write the output to both the terminal and a file
+### Capture command output to both the terminal and a file

 We can use `Tee` to see the output in the terminal and save it to a file. e.g.